murilo9/cocoa-ts/src/game/NOTES.md

 - Baked vegetables
 - Dishes (from vegetables and/or fruits)
 - Cake (from egg, milk, sugar and wheat/corn flour)
+- Pizza (from water, flour, cheese, tomato)
+- Pie (from water, flour, strawberry or grape)
+- Jelly (from strawberry, grapes, banana or pineapple)
 - Beer (from water, hops and wheat/corn)
 - Coffee (from coffee seeds and water)
 - Chocolate (from milk, sugar and cocoa beans)